ashayshirwadkar/ldd/README.md

 $ sudo insmod module_ldd.ko threshold_io_count=2
 ```

-Modules also contains proc entries to give stats regarding driver
+Module also contains proc entries to give statistics regarding driver
-* proc_1 - Displays total ammount of memory used by driver
+* proc_1 - Displays total amount of memory used by driver
 * proc_2 - Batches of data flushed
 * proc_3 - Forces driver to flush IO's from cache
 * proc_4 - Data that is in memory & need to flush to disk

 ### Usage of proc entries
 After inserting module, you can read/write to each proc entry depending upon what is supported.
 In any case it throws appropriate error.
 Following shows sample usage

 ```sh
 $ cd ldd/tests
 $ make